Code-Institute-Submissions/FitForLife/README.md

 ![Plans Page](/Readme/MockUps/FFLMocupPlansPage.jpg)

 # Features
-Fit For Life comprises of a Homepage, products page, Individual Products Page, Plans Page, Plan Workout Page, Shopping Cart Page, Checkout Page and Profile page.
+Customer Facing Pages: Fit For Life consists of a Homepage, products page, Individual Products Page, Plans Page, Plan Workout Page, Shopping Cart Page, Checkout Page and Profile page.
 The website is fully responsive.
+Admin Facing Pages: In addition to the user facing pages, an admin or superuser has access to a number of specific pages to assist administartion of the site.
+Access is also provided to the Django provided administration interface for lower level control of data.
 ### NavBar
 This responsive  feature allows users to move from page to page.
 When a user is logged in it displays an option to visit a page called " MyProfile".
 There is also a link to "Logout" if a user is logged in.
 In the case that no user is logged in the NavBar simply displays a "Login/Register" Tab.
 For Mobile and Tablet devices -  a hamburger menu on the top-left expands a menu with links to all of the main pages.
 The navbar stays fixed at the top of each page for easy navigation at all times.
 ### Forms
-Django Crsipy Forms were used for all forms on Fit For Life.
-These were installed using the following command - pip3 install django-crispy-forms.
+Django Crsipy Forms were used for the majority of forms on Fit For Life; support for these was provided by the crispy forms app and was installed using the following command - pip3 install django-crispy-forms.
 These forms allow users to submit their data and it then gets stored in the database or sent to email associated with the website.
 ### Footer
 The Footer has links to the associated social media pages along with the credits for the web designer.
 ### Home Page